 Prefill Pickers Policies

-under the key witboost.parameters
+file under the witboost.parameters

 apiVersion: backstage.io/v1alpha1